Skip to Content

-If you hate struggling to keep your cookbooks open while cooking, you need this easy to build DIY cookbook stand!
+Stop struggling to keep your cookbooks open, build this easy DIY cookbook stand instead!

 I don’t tend to collect a lot of things (unless you count my ever growing pile of scrap wood as a collection).
 But I am obsessed with cookbooks!